 The occurrence of hysteresis in such conditions has never been reported in the literature, nor it can be predicted by the available theory of hysteresis.
-A new theory of hysteresis in open-channel flows is here proposed, which includes the previous one, and extends it to the case when a downstream subcritical flow affects the flow through the obstacle.
-Besides the practical interest (e.g., in the design of energy dissipators and stilling basins), the importance of identifying the conditions so that this dual behavior can establish, also stems from the possibility of using the results of the present work to check the ability of numerical models in correctly predicting the flow in the presence of an obstacle (e.g., Catella and Bechi 2006; Jaafar and
+A new theory of hysteresis in open-channel flows is proposed in this paper, which includes the previous one and extends it to the case in which a downstream subcritical flow affects the flow through the obstacle.
+Besides the practical interest (e.g., in the design of energy dissipators and stilling basins), the importance of identifying the conditions so that this dual behavior can establish, also stems from the possibility of using the results of the present work to check the ability of numerical models in correctly predicting the flow in the presence of an obstacle (e.g., Catella and Bechi 2006; Jaafar and Merkley 2010; Viero et al. 2013a; Cozzolino et al. 2015).